aarontran/g309.2-0.6/Notes.md

 [ ] Quick look at detmap vs. no detmap suggests NO substantial difference.
     But this is for a really small region.
-See what happens with src/bkg
+See what happens with src/bkg Answer (see 2016 Sep 2 notes): "src" region shows ~6-14% increase in effective area if detector map weighting is used (vs. flat map)

-[ ] question: how does rmfgen account for time-dependence in RMF?
+[x] Question: how does rmfgen account for time-dependence in RMF?
-    1. where does it deduce observation time from?
-    2. what observation time is assumed for FWC spectrum RMF?
+    Answer: SAS task cifbuild uses observation date stored in observation data file (ODF) to determine which calibration datasets to use.
+    Upshot: our instrumental line modeling is somewhat inconsistent (fitting merged FWC spectra using ARF, RMF files from different times)

+    Possible fixes:
+        - free line norms within ~10% of FWC fit
+        - free line energies (less crucial) within ~5% of FWC fit

 [ ] use cstat in ff-fit.py